For Guides

 Understanding tides and currents when snook fishing

 Tides and currents significantly impact snook behavior.
-Familiarize yourself with tide charts and understand how snook relate to the flow of water during different phases of the tide.
 Snook almost always sit with their heads facing into the direction of the current.
-Fish mangroves during incoming tides when snook move closer to shore to feed.
+Familiarize yourself with tide charts to get a sense of how water is moving during different phases of the tide.
+During incoming tides, look for snook around mangroves as they move closer to shore to feed.

 Fly fishing for snook at night